dtjm/php-toolbox/README.md

-Phlaya - Microscopic PHP middleware and routing stack for PHP 5.3+
+PHP Toolbox - PHP web framework tools for PHP 5.3+
 ======

-Phlaya is a microscopic PHP web framework.
-Use it when you are stuck with PHP (5.3+) and you want to whip up a quick web service.
+PHP Toolbox provides a set of microscopic libraries you can use when you are stuck with PHP (5.3+) and you want to whip up a quick web service.
-The jury is out on whether you would want to use this for a large enterprise application.

 At it's core is a [http://rack.rubyforge.org/](Rack)-inspired middleware stack which starts you off with just a little bit of structure.
 On the request side, just use